About Blogology

 (OPEN CURTAINS)

-At a very young age in elementary school, I was to be in the Christmas pageant.
+At a very young age in elementary school, I was in the Christmas pageant.
 I was 5 or 6 years old in first grade maybe.
 I do not remember too many aspects of the performance.
 I sang with the rest of the class.
 But somehow, I had managed to wiggle my way into the coveted position of opening and closing the theater curtains at the beginning and end of the program.
 It seemed the most important of jobs.
 I recall the grand scale of the drapes lofted from upon the highest railing you could imagine at that age of epic giants and little people.
 The ropes seemed large and ascended into the sky into the void at the top of the curtain.

 The vast mass of the material was enough to completely annihilate a 6 year old, yet, I was allowed to hold the rope until it was time to pull.
 The teacher was producer and stage manager of the show and ensured complete discipline in handling the unique opportunity to present a show to the public.
 The teacher would tell me when to open and close the curtain.
 I recall the energy and anticipation of the audience as they gazed upon their own shining stars of the show, as I continued to pull the ropes and reveal the magic that awaited all.
 The awes and laughter then wafted throughout the cafeteria hall where the stage consumed the far end were loud and full of joy.